grizzy255/authentik/website/integrations/services/opnsense/index.md

 In this example, we'll use `opnsense` as the Service account's username

 :::note
-Take note of the password for this user as you'll need to give it to OPNsense in _Step 4_.
+Take note of the password for this user (`opnsese`) as you'll need to give it to OPNsense in _Step 5_.
+If you forget this password you can easliy reset this by going to 'Set Password' (under _Directory/Users_ and selecting `>` infront of the username)
 :::

 ### Step 2